creditkarma/good-influx/README.md

 - `endpoint` - full path to remote server's InfluxDB HTTP API end point to transmit InfluxDB statistics (e.g. `http://localhost:8086/write?db=good`)
 - `config` - configuration object *(Optional)*
   - `[threshold]` - number of events to hold before transmission.
-Defaults to `20`.
+Defaults to `5`.
 Set to `0` to have every event start transmission instantly.
-It is recommended to have a set threshold to make data transmission more efficient.
+    - *Note that threshold above `5` will be set to `5`.
+Why?
+Because if UDP packets get too big they fail to transmit.*
   - `[errorThreshold]` - number of erroring message sends to tolerate before the plugin fails.
 Default is 0.
   - `[wreck]` - configuration object to pass into [`wreck`](https://github.com/hapijs/wreck#advanced).
 Defaults to `{ timeout: 60000, headers: {} }`. `content-type` is always "text/plain".
   - `[udpType]` - UDP type; defaults to `udp4`.
 Probably not necessary to change, but more documentation is available on the [NodeJS Dgram Documentation](https://nodejs.org/api/dgram.html#dgram_dgram_createsocket_type_callback)
-  - `[metadata]` - arbitrary information you would like to include in your InfluxDB stats.
+  - `[metadata]` - arbitrary information you would like to add to your InfluxDB stats.
 This helps you query InfluxDB for the statistics you want.
+    - *Note: Currently added to the fields, which is not really a correct usage of InfluxDB.
+We may move this info to the tags in a future release.*

 ## Series